FreSemin/YourBoots-shop/README.md

 In this file link to database and 'jwt' string for server work.

-- You need to have 'secrets' folder on one level with 'src', 'node_modules',
+- You need to have 'secrets' folder in 'backend' folder,
 - You need to have file 'secrets.js' in folder 'secrets'.

 What strings you need?